Co-founders

 • "If runway drops below 12 months without a corresponding revenue increase, we implement a spending freeze on all non-essential costs until we recalibrate."

 Trigger-based planning respects both perspectives.
-It says: yes, we'll invest—but with guardrails.
-And yes, we'll be cautious—but not at the cost of missing real opportunities.
+Yes, we'll invest, but with guardrails.
+Yes, we'll be cautious, but not at the cost of missing real opportunities.

 Step 6: Schedule the Revisit